Find out what makes a great leader,

 Much of the time, bureaucratic leaders achieve their position because of their ability to conform to and uphold rules, not because of their qualifications or expertise.
 This can cause resentment when team members don't value their expertise or advice.

 A charismatic leadership style can resemble transformational leadership because these leaders inspire enthusiasm in their teams and are energetic in motivating others to move forward.
-This excitement and commitment from teams is an enormous benefit.
+This ability to create excitement and commitment is an enormous benefit.

 The difference between charismatic leaders and transformational leaders lies in their intention.
 Transformational leaders want to transform their teams and organizations.
 Charismatic leaders are often focused on themselves, and may not want to change anything.

 The downside to charismatic leaders is that they can believe more in themselves than in their teams.
 This can create the risk that a project or even an entire organization might collapse if the leader leaves.
 A charismatic leader might believe that she can do no wrong, even when others are warning her about the path she's on; and this feeling of invincibility can ruin a team or an organization.

 Also, in the followers' eyes, success is directly connected to the presence of the charismatic leader.
 As such, charismatic leadership carries great responsibility, and it needs a long-term commitment from the leader.

 Democratic leaders make the final decisions, but they include team members in the decision-making process.
 They encourage creativity, and team members are often highly engaged in projects and decisions.

 There are many benefits of democratic leadership.
 Team members tend to have high job satisfaction and are productive because they're more involved in decisions.
 This style also helps develop people's skills.
 Team members feel in control of their destiny, so they're motivated to work hard by more than just a financial reward.

 Because participation takes time, this approach can slow decision-making, but the result is often good.
 The approach can be most suitable when working as a team is essential, and when quality is more important than efficiency or productivity.